General Terms and Conditions (Consumer)

 Our contract with you

 Your order is only considered accepted, and a contract formed between us, when we dispatch the goods to you.
-There may be reasons why we are unable to dispatch goods to you (for example because the goods are out of stock; if we identify a pricing error; if you have a La Redoute Credit Account and you have chosen to pay with that account, you do not have enough available credit; or you have a credit account and place an order using another payment method but you are behind with payments on your credit account).
+There may be reasons why we’re unable to dispatch goods to you (for example, because the goods are out of stock; if we identify a pricing error; if you have an LR Pay account and you have chosen to pay with that account, but you do not have enough available credit; or you have an LR Pay account and are behind with your payments.

 We only deliver goods in the UK and to the Channel Isles, Isle of Man and to British Forces Posted Overseas (BFPO).
-We do not accept orders for addresses outside those territories.
-In relation to BREXIT and Northern Ireland, goods are being supplied on the basis they are intended for Northern Ireland.
-If they are transported onward outside of Northern Ireland (e.g. to Ireland), you will be responsible for complying with any customs formalities and paying any duty and other sums payable.
+We don’t accept orders for addresses outside those territories.
+In relation to BREXIT and Northern Ireland, goods are being supplied on the basis they’re intended for Northern Ireland.
+If they are transported onward outside of Northern Ireland (e.g. to Ireland), you’re responsible for complying with any customs formalities and paying any duty and other sums payable.

-Payments are taken and orders debited to La Redoute Credit Accounts as follows:
+Payments are taken and orders debited to LR Pay accounts as follows:

 - If you choose to pay by credit card, debit card or PayPal, payment will be taken at the point you place your order.

-- Generally, if you choose to pay using your La Redoute Credit Account, we will debit your account at the point goods are dispatched.
+- Generally, if you choose to pay using your LR Pay account, we will debit your account at the point goods are dispatched.
 However, for orders where goods are being dispatched directly from our suppliers, we may debit accounts at the point of order.

 As stated above, orders are only accepted, and contracts formed, when goods are dispatched.

 We may accept in full or part, or decline, any order for goods or request for credit.
-If we take payment for goods that are not dispatched, we will refund you.
+If we take payment for goods that aren’t dispatched, we’ll refund you.

 We may restrict the quantity of goods sold in any one transaction or in multiple transactions.